Gal Gadot: 2021–present: Streaming projects

+She then starred as the lead alongside Damian Lewis in the thriller, The Runner. directed by Kevin Macdonald.
+Production on the film was disrupted when pro-Palestine protesters stormed the London set.
+Gadot and the production company brought a case against them based on a little-used trade union law.
+Gadot is set to star alongside Matthias Schoenaerts in Ruin, a post-WWII revenge thriller.
+The story follows a recently released concentration camp prisoner (Gadot) who forms an unlikely alliance with a former German soldier (Schoenaerts) as they seek vengeance on a Nazi SS squad.
+The film is directed by Niki Caro.

 Other endeavors

 Endorsements and modeling

 Before enlisting in the Israeli army, she worked briefly as a model in Milan.
 She then returned to Israel and continued modeling while serving in the military.
-In 2007, following the Maxim "Women of the Israel Defense Forces" photoshoot, Gadot's public image gained significant attention, leading her to promote various products, appear in numerous advertisements, and feature in several magazines.
+In 2007, following the Maxim "Women of the Israel Defense Forces" photoshoot, Gadot's public image gained significant attention, leading her to promote various products, appear in numerous advertisements, and was featured in several magazines.
 She first landed an international campaign for Prada Ellis perfume.
 She then became a spokesmodel for the Israeli clothing brand Castro, a role she held for over 11 seasons, reportedly earning about $100,000 per season.
 In 2010, Gadot walked the runway for Castro's collection and continued modeling for the brand regularly through 2015.

 In 2013, Castro CEO Gabi Rotter noted that Gadot was not widely known when she was chosen but was the "perfect fit to represent Israeli beauty".
-He cited her background as both an IDF soldier and a beauty pageant contestant as key factors in her selection, following in the footsteps of Israeli models like Yael Abecassis and Sendi Bar.
+He cited her background as both an IDF soldier and a beauty pageant contestant as key factors in her selection.
 In 2013, Gadot signed a two-year deal with skincare brand Carline.
 According to Ofer Yaar from the advertising agency Bruckner Neta Yaar, Gadot was selected as the spokesmodel because she embodies the brand's values, being "local and international, she exudes simplicity and accessibility, and she is your best friend, even when she is Wonder Woman."
 In 2015 she became the face of Gucci Bamboo.
 In 2018, Reebok announced an endorsement deal with Gadot, reported to be worth $10 million (NIS 34 million).
 She also became a brand ambassador for Huawei, which led to controversy after she tweeted a promotional video using an Apple device.
-Gadot explained that the mistake was made by a member of her publicity team, who posted the video from the wrong phone.
+Gadot explained that the mistake was made by a member of her publicity team, who incorrectly posted the video from the wrong phone.